8 Easy Ways to Eat More Vitamin D-Rich Foods

 Eating plenty of these vitamin D-rich foods should help ensure you consume what you need.

-The problem: Vitamin D isn’t found in many foods.
+The problem: Vitamin D isn’t found in many foodssumroeng chinnapan/Shutterstock

 A typical eight-ounce glass of cow’s milk contains at least 100 IUs of vitamin D, but the amount can be higher or lower depending on how much of the vitamin is added.
-Rice milks and soy milk can be fortified as well; check the label.
+Rice, soy, and almond milk can be fortified as well; check the label.

 Like milk, many fortified orange juice brands have extra vitamin D—about 100 IU in an eight-ounce glass.
 It’s often packaged with added calcium too, which is great because vitamin D helps your body absorb the bone-boosting mineral.